About me

 For many years after that I was just an avid computer user and gamer.

-Then, just over 10 years ago I was offered an opportunity.
+Then I was offered an opportunity.
 I'd been employed in general office admin roles but it had been noticed that I had an aptitude for working with computers.
-I became a trainee Systems Administrator and Developer.
-This reignited my passion for creating computer software so the Developer role took over and became my full-time occupation.
+I became a trainee Systems Administrator and Developer!
+This reignited my passion for creating computer software and became my full-time occupation.

 About this site

-This site is an on-going collection of my thoughts and notes regarding the current state of software development as I see it.
-(I'm often wrong!)
+This site is just an on-going collection of thoughts, notes and possible mild rants about the current state of software development.